acse-srm3018/ReservoirClassification/README.md

-# Auto-detection interpretation model for horizontal oil wells using pressure transient responses (published in Advances in Geo-Energy Research)
+# Auto-detection reservoir models (published in Advances in Geo-Energy Research)